 Other translations for Fantagraphics include Wrinkles by Paco Roca, Ladies in Waiting by Santiago Garcia and Javier Olivares, and Spanish Fever edited by Santiago Garcia.
 Their original poetry has appeared or is forthcoming in PANK, The Kenyon Review, Vanitas, the Dos Passos Review, Pressed Wafer, and Arrowsmith Press.
 Their translations have appeared in The Kenyon Review, Two Lines, Asymptote, PEN America, and Words without Borders, among others.
 They’ve received fellowships and residencies from Banff, Vermont Studio Centers, Arteles (Finland), and Trexel (Paris).

-Erica is currently a visiting lecturer in book arts and poetry at Brown University.
-They have taught as a visiting lecturer and artist at Harvard University, Mills College, and the University of Massachusetts, among others.
+Erica has taught as a visiting lecturer and artist at Brown University, Harvard University, Mills College, and the University of Massachusetts, among others.

-Puerto Rican by descent, they were born and raised in Boston, and now live in Providence, RI with three cats and a growing collection of imaginary beings.
+Puerto Rican by descent, they were born and raised in Boston, and now live in Providence, RI and Fiskars, Finland with one very awkward cat and a growing collection of imaginary beings.
 You can find them online at www.acyborgkitty.com.

 They are the editor in chief and executive director of Anomalous Press, and served as the executive director of the American Literary Translators Association from 2014-2016, and the editor in chief and executive director of Drunken Boat from 2015-2017.

 Translator Relay, Words Without Borders Blog